 Any Maricopa County resident, business owner, or property owner.

-To get a new library card, you must come into one of our branches in person.
+To get a new library card, you must come into one of our libraries in person.

 Upon registration, customers are issued a permanent borrower card.
-Applicant
+By accepting

 - Does it cost anything?